-Myths about Self Employment and Strength and Fitness
+Myths about Health, Strength and Fitness

 One of the myths about working for yourself is that you have tons and tons of freedom.
 Not really.
 Your schedule goes where the market goes and you’re always at work because you don’t really leave it behind.

 In the back of my mind, I plan out new feats of strength.
 I got the idea for my “Strongman in the Box” feat by watching an escape artist a year or two ago when my wife took me to see the Illusionists 1903 show.
 It also dominates my mind everytime I go to Home Depot.
 With every bit of hardware I see I think to myself “Can I break it? and if so, would it be cool in a show?”

 Strongman in the Box, I’m trapped inside of a wooden box constructed of 2×4’s and held shut with locks and chains.
 The only way out is using my strength and breaking out.

 I also have a hard time leaving the personal trainer in me at home.
 A week or two ago, I was out with my wife and daughter and overheard a conversation about training and had to bite my tongue.
 I’ve been a personal trainer for around 15 years now, I’ve distinguished myself and was asked to teach at personal training certification courses nationally and internationally, given advice to celebrity trainers, trained people that were on MTV and am a world record holding professional performing strongman.
 Basically, I know a thing or two about training.
 They already know this but I kept quiet because I knew that even if I explained in detail, they simply wouldn’t be ready to hear it.

 If you are open minded, keep reading 🙂

 “Strength training makes you inflexible.”

 Nope.
 Here’s the deal.
 Your strength and your flexibility aren’t really about the muscles themselves.
 Both of them are regulated by the central nervous system.